ProtoDUNE-BSM/pdhdbsmsimulation/README.md

 # LArSoftSimulationTools
-LArSoft product to handle data processing of PD-HD data from hdf5 format to reconstructed art::ROOT files.
+LArSoft product for simulating events from generation through to reconstruction.

 ## Apptainer Container